sunfishcode/basic-text/docs/BasicText.md

    `ZWJ`, `SpacingMark` or `Extend`, and
  - it doesn't end with a scalar value with a `Grapheme_Cluster_Break` of `ZWJ` or `Prepend`, and
- - it doesn't attempt [Bidirectional formatting character] nesting less than 0 or greater than the [Unicode Bidirectional Algorithm `max_depth`], and
  - it doesn't contain any of the sequences listed in the [Tables].

 A stream is in Basic Text form iff: